 Is a hacienda where time stands still.
 Rather than renovating the buildings, the owner has simply arrested the decay.
 You’ll pay a small entrance fee of 50 pesos per person to roam freely through the rooms in the casa principal.
 There you will see the large lounges and drawing rooms with high ceilings, walls with painted stencils, original mosaico floor tiles, and European furniture in every room.

-Don’t miss the Mayan museum, with its display of ancient pottery and archaeological relics found on the grounds.
+Don’t miss the Maya museum, with its display of ancient pottery and archaeological relics found on the grounds.
 There is an impressive casa de máquinas here also, with examples of the machinery used to process henequen.
 Hacienda Yaxcopoil is open from 8:00 am to 6:00 pm daily, or from 9:00 am to 5:00 pm on Sundays.
 Website: www.yaxcopoil.com

 Hacienda Temozon Sur